SoftHu/tos_avg/En/QuestApproachDialogNode_1738387322740858.md

 Start -->1738387958398078[<b>Speaker 👉 Kon:</b>

 Finally, a home to call our own, it's like a dream come true!
-I want to give it a name…
+I want to give it a name...
 How about calling it, Foxcloud &lbrace;location.1&rbrace;?]
 1738387958398078 -->1738388211854463{ }
 1738388211854463 -->|Doesn't sound great.|1738388286156932[<b>Speaker 👉 Kon:</b>